-As part of the Board's commitment to continue improvement, an ongoing professional development and training programme is in place for directors.
 The Company ensures that the necessary resources for developing and updating its directors' knowledge and capabilities are provided as and when required.
 The Chairman and the Board regularly reviews training development needs of Directors to ensure that they continually update their skills and relevant knowledge.
+Directors are encouraged to keep themselves abreast with the latest industry trends and professional practices and professional development programmes that are organised by the Company or any other organisation.